AI Decision Governance for Live Automation Control

-Automation scale creates a new failure mode: decisions happen faster than organizations can explain, approve, or reverse them.
+Automation scale creates a new failure mode: decisions happen faster than organizations can explain, approve, reverse, or audit them.
 AI decision governance exists to close the gap between enterprise intent and execution reality.

-- Policy gates: Allow / Approve / Block
+- Policy gates: Allow / Approval Required / Block.

-AI decision governance installs a decision boundary between AI tools and execution.
-This boundary is implemented as Layer-7: it evaluates authority, scores risk, applies gates, routes approvals, and writes evidence before execution is permitted.
+AI decision governance installs a decision boundary between execution intent and execution action.
+That boundary evaluates authority, scores risk, applies policy gates, routes approvals, blocks unsafe actions, and records evidence before execution is permitted.

 Authority

 Who can authorize this decision?
-What delegation limits apply?
+What approval path applies?
 What escalation tier is required?

 Risk

-How much exposure is present: money, data, customer trust, legal implications, reputational damage?
+How much exposure is present across money, data, access, customers, brand trust, legal impact, or system continuity?

-CGS defines governance objects: decision objects, authority objects (DOA), risk threshold objects, execution gating objects, and audit evidence objects.
-It is designed to be implemented—not debated.
+CGS defines governance objects: decision objects, authority objects, risk objects, gate objects, escalation objects, and evidence objects.

 AI decision governance applies wherever AI or automation can create material impact.
-If an action can move money, move data, affect customers, or create irreversible operational change, it should be governed before execution.
+If an action can move money, move data, affect customers, modify systems, publish sensitive outputs, or create irreversible operational change, it should be governed before execution.

 Money

-Approvals, payouts, refunds, procurement, credit decisions, pricing changes.
+Approvals, payouts, refunds, procurement, credit decisions, pricing changes, discounts, budget allocation, and financial exposure.

 Data

-Exports, permissions, access control, retention changes, ingestion of sensitive sources.
+Exports, permissions, access control, retention changes, ingestion of sensitive sources, internal records, and customer data.

 Customers

-Mass messaging, support automation, claims decisions, account actions, reputation risk.
+Mass messaging, support automation, claims decisions, account actions, eligibility decisions, reputation risk, and service disruption.

 Systems

-Deployments, config mutations, infrastructure changes, vendor API integrations.
+Deployments, config mutations, infrastructure changes, vendor API integrations, security changes, and operational dependencies.

 Brand & Trust

-Public releases, high-impact content drops, regulated claims, misleading outputs.
+Public releases, high-impact content drops, regulated claims, misleading outputs, press materials, and brand-sensitive workflows.

 Irreversibility

-Actions that are expensive or impossible to undo must require escalated authority.
+Actions that are expensive or impossible to undo should require escalated authority and stronger evidence requirements.

 AI decision governance aligns with risk-based governance concepts referenced in widely recognized frameworks and emerging regulation.
 These are alignment references; Corevexa does not claim certification.